brockboland/Homebrew/16-Eldorado Superfly/README.md

 # Eldorado Superly
 This was brewed for the CHAOS [Cerveza de Mayo](http://www.chaosbrewclub.net/event/cerveza-de-mayo-0) party next month.
 We tend to get a lot of hoppy IPAs and beers with Mexican spices and the like, so I was aiming for a mellower pale ale for those who come looking for an easy-drinker.
 I did [a dry run a couple months ago](../13-Eldorado Superfly) to make sure it turned out the way I wanted it to.

+I wasn't paying attention at the brew store and accidentally got 0.75 lb of melanoidin instead of 0.5 lb, and since it was all mixed in with the other grain I couldn't really undo that mistake.
+We'll see how that affects things.

 ## Recipe
 Grain bill:
 * 9.5 lb UK pale malt